 Sediment loadings from NPDES regulated construction activities and MS4s are considered point sources of sediment to surface waters.
 These discharges occur in response to storm events and are included in the WLA portion of this TMDL.
 As of March 2003, discharge of storm water from construction activities disturbing more than one acre must obtain an NPDES permit.
 The purpose of the NPDES permit is to eliminate or minimize the discharge of pollutants (sediment) from construction activities.
 Since construction activities at a site are of a temporary, relatively short term nature, the number of construction sites covered by the general permit varies.
+A general permit authorizes a category of discharges, rather than tailoring an individual permit to a specific facility.
 The target for these areas is the same range as the TMDL target for the watershed.
-The WLAs provided to the NPDES regulated construction activities and MS4s will be implemented as BMPs as specified in Mississippi's General Stormwater Permits for Small Construction, Construction, and Phase I & II MS4 permits.
+The WLAs provided to the NPDES regulated construction activities and MS4s will be implemented as

+BMPs as specified in Mississippi's General Stormwater Permits for Small Construction, Construction, and Phase I & II MS4 permits.
 Properly designed and well-maintained BMPs are expected to provide attainment of water quality standards.

-There are no MS4 permits within Tombigbee River Basin HUC 03160104.
+There are no MS4 permits within the watersheds listed in this TMDL.